combogenomics/CONTIGuator/README.md

 * PseudoContig.crunch: ACT comparison file
 * PseudoContig.embl: pseudo-contig ACT file
 * MappedContigs.txt: names (and lenghts) of the contigs mapped to the particular reference molecule
+* A shell script to open the ACT map

 If options -M was selected:
 * AlignDetails.tab: tab-delimited file containing details about the mapped hits